lxw0109/monitorURLs/README.md

 ###Todos:
 1. Use database for data storage.
-2. set a flag to control get the source code of the urls from the urlopen or from the Intermedia_new.
-NOTE: you should control the criterion as the same time.
-This means that I can compare the history datas(last 2 times), don't have to be the newest.
-3. Add test code to each file.
+2. Add test code to each file.
-4. PySpider: 1.
+3. PySpider: 1.
 QuickStart&Command Line P2 jQuery to select elements to be extracted.